RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 ```

 Note that if you apply this change to modify an existing operator deployment,
 the operator's pod will restart.
-As the operator is stateless, it will pull
+The operator, because it is stateless, will pull
 the image from the private repository (as necessary) and restart the pod.
 This
 kind of change will not affect any existing cluster managed by the operator.

-If your registry requires a pull secret, the standard `imagePullSecrets`
+If your registry requires a pull secret, you may specify the standard `imagePullSecrets`
-may be specified on the operator deployment:
+ on the operator deployment:

 ```YAML